Flank/flank/README.md

 environment-variables: To set environment variables.
 Can also be used to enable code coverage
 directories-to-pull: If directories from the device should be pulled
 use-orchestrator: To enable Android Test Orchestrator
-shard-timeout: Timeout in minutes for each shard
+shard-timeout: Timeout in minutes for each shard.
+5 minutes by default.
 shard-duration: Duration in seconds for each shard

 numShards: Number of shards to split the tests across.
 Unused by default.